Spoiler alert: Race was discovered years ago.

 Tate and Audette used the work of geneticists to show that race cannot be a natural kind.
 But now having used their paper (out of many possible papers) to make this argument, I want to go beyond the scientific argument!

 Now let me make it harder.
 How about the term weed?
 This is something that we see in nature, that we can can touch, taste, and smell.
 We can make scientific observations and discoveries about weeds.
 Yet we know that weed is not a scientific term.
 Plant, yes.
-Weed, no.
+Weed, no. We would trust a gardener to be more informative on the topic of weeds than a biologist.

 That folks are going to college is great.
 That they pick up some science is fabulous.
 Why not add some philosophy and history as well?